osmlab/atlas/src/main/java/org/openstreetmap/atlas/tags/filters/matcher/README.md

 ```

 ### Regex
-`TaggableMatchers` support regex matching for keys and values with the following syntax:
+`TaggableMatcher` supports regex matching for keys and values with the following syntax:
 ```
 name = /[l|L]ake.*/
 ```